-Human resources are inadequate for conservation, protection and presentation needs of cultural and/or natural heritage.
+Human resources Culture Nature Human resources are inadequate for conservation, protection and presentation needs of cultural and/or natural heritage.
 A range of human resources exist, to conserve, protect and present cultural and/or natural heritage, but these are below optimum . × × Human resources are adequate to meet the current needs of cultural and/or natural heritage conservation, protection and presentation.